Skip to main content

 Organized by the Smithsonian's National Portrait Gallery, this competition awards $25,000 to first prize with winning work acquired for the permanent collection.
 Inclusion in the Smithsonian collection represents extraordinary career validation.

 This competition focuses on emerging artists with substantial prizes and exhibition opportunities.
-The program combines monetary awards with mentorship and professional development, providing comprehensive career support.
+The program combines monetary awards with mentorship and professional development, providing complete career support.

 One of the most prestigious international portrait competitions, the BP Portrait Award at London's National Portrait Gallery draws thousands of entries worldwide.
 Prize money totals over £74,000, with winners exhibited at a major international venue.